jescriu/application-schemas/IKB_INSPIRE_XML_schemas_page/README.md

 * **'Z' is the bugfix version number - Updates of this number** (e.g. 3.0 --> 3.0.1) **are applied when errors or bugs are fixed in the XML schemas**.
 Although bug-fixes are often breaking (i.e. non-backwards-compatible) changes, they could also correspond to non-breaking (i.e. backwards-compatible) changes.
 Examples of breaking bug-fixes include e.g. restrictions in cardinality of existing properties, adding mandatory associations to schema elements or changing the types assigned to schema elements.
 Examples of non-breaking bug-fixes include e.g. adding missing types or definitions to elements already defined in a schema.
 Existing data valid according to the older schema will only remain valid according to the newer schema in case of non-breaking bug-fixes.
 Otherwise te data will no longer be valid according to the newer schema.

-NOTE: Once endorsed by MIG, several changes (which could be of different nature, either breaking and/or non-breaking changes) may be applied together within the same schema release.
+NOTE: Once endorsed by MIG, several changes (which could be of different nature, either breaking changes, non-breaking changes and/or bug-fixes) may be applied together within the same schema release.
 In these cases the versioning rule which prevails is the one corresponding to the change/s which most-affect the users, i.e. in descending order of affectation: breaking change / non-breaking change / bug-fix.

+Schema releases are foreseen twice a year (in January and June).

 ### How long can the deprecated schemas still be used?